tristartom/sgx-emulator/README.md

 SGX-emulator and SDK
 ===

-Attention: use the emulator with the following specific setting only!
+Use the emulator with the following specific setting only!

 **64-bit `Ubuntu 14.04.3 LTS` guest OS in VirtualBox**